hichana/goalstory-mcp/README.md

-# Orchestra8 MCP Server
+# Splash Todo MCP Server

 ## Get an API key

-Go to [Orchestra8.com](https://www.orchestra8.com/) to sign up/in and get a free API key.
+Go to [SplashToDo.com](https://www.splashtodo.com/) to sign up/in and get a free API key.

 ## Server config